 Chase Freedom $150 Bonus Info:

-Eligibility: New Chase Freedom cardholders who have not earned an initial bonus from the Chase Freedom Unlimited card in the past 12 months.
+Eligibility: New Chase Freedom cardholders who have not earned the bonus in the past 24 months.

-Ineligible purchases: Balance transfers, cash advances, cash equivalents like casino chips, interest, unauthorized/fraudulent charges, and fees.
+Ineligible purchases: Balance transfers, cash advances and cash equivalents like casino chips.
+Interest, unauthorized/fraudulent charges and fees also do not earn cash back.

 Account standing: Your account must be open and not in default at the time the points are delivered in order to receive them.